Standards Of Practice

 control is necessary for proper animal health, as parasites

-can be very can be very detrimental, and can offset
+can be very detrimental, and can offset

-man positive factors in animal health. |
+many positive factors in animal health. |

 |